Lenong: History

 Lenong developed from the earlier form Gambang Rancag.
 In its earlier years, beginning around the turn of the twentieth century, it was promoted by ethnic Chinese.
 This has left fairly extensive Chinese influences in the genre.

 Lenong performances from the 1920s and 1930s often focused on the exploits of bandits, including Si Pitung and Si Tjonat.
 These bandits, though portrayed as despicable people by Dutch and ethnic Chinese writers, became more Robin Hood-like in lenong; Si Pitung, for instance, became a humble person, a good Muslim, a hero of Betawi people, and an upholder of justice.

 During the 1950s, Sudiro, the governor of Jakarta, restricted performances of traditional theatre such as lenong.
-Meanwhile, the booming domestic film industry meant that lenong performances could not compete on the market.
+Meanwhile, lenong performances were unable to compete in the market due to the booming domestic film industry.
 Troupes had to go from kampung to kampung, offering performances for money which, ultimately, was not always enough to survive on.
 By the early 1960s lenong was nearly extinct.

 During the 1970s, Governor Ali Sadikin gave greater freedom to traditional culture.
 In this atmosphere, cultural critic and film director D. Djajakusuma worked to promote and preserve lenong, with regular performances at Taman Ismail Marzuki; as a result, S. M. Ardan considers him as having saved the genre.
-Many lenong actors, including Benyamin Sueb, Madra, and Enung Tile bin Bayan, began making films in the 1970s.
+Many lenong actors, including Benyamin Sueb, Mandra, and Enung Tile bin Bayan, began making films in the 1970s.

-Lenong has been televised before.
-In the early 1990s, Harry de Fretes combined lenong and sitcoms to create Lenong Rumpi (literally Gossip Lenong), which was broadcast on RCTI from 1991 to 1992.
+In the early 1990s, Lenong started to be televised when Harry de Fretes combined lenong and sitcoms to create Lenong Rumpi (literally Gossip Lenong).
+This was aired on RCTI from 1991 to 1992.
 Unlike stage performances, performers on this televised lenong were mostly not native Betawi speakers.